-It can be tricky enough to decide what kind of skincare treatments you need to use on your face, let alone which brand you want to buy from, or which specific product you want to purchase.
+It can be tricky to decide what kind of skincare treatments you need to use on your face and which specific product you should purchase.

 We’re not saying that every product with a long and confusing name should be avoided, but it’s worth doing a little research about what effect these treatments are meant to have on your skin.